tweedegolf/veilig-bellen/README.md

 5. Copy the secret it returns.
 6. Go to `localhost:8080/disclose?secret=` followed by the copied secret.
 The Irma attributes should be returned.

+**Note:** in order to run with the metrics API enabled you need to create an Amazon IAM user, add the appropriate Amazon Connect roles, and set `CONNECT_ID` and `CONNECT_SECRET` environment variables before starting the backend.

 ## Manual build frontends